gchq/Palisade-services/services-manager/README.md

 #### At Start-Time
 If services are not running, or debug logging is required from startup, using the built-in profiles:
- * *For the appropriate `environment`*, add the `debug` profile during the manager's run command - `java -jar -Dspring.profiles.active=environment,debug executable.jar --manager.mode=run`
+ * *For the appropriate `environment`*, add the `debug` profile during the manager's run command - `java -jar -Dspring.profiles.active=environment,debug services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=run`
  * The `logging.level.uk.gov.gchq.palisade=DEBUG` configuration value will be set for all services at start-time
    * Services should now log at `DEBUG` level from startup

 #### During Runtime
 If services are already running, using the built-in profiles:
- * *For the appropriate `environment`*, add the `debug` profile and use the manager's logging command - `java -jar -Dspring.profiles.active=environment,debug executable.jar --manager.mode=loggers`
+ * *For the appropriate `environment`*, add the `debug` profile and use the manager's logging command - `java -jar -Dspring.profiles.active=environment,debug services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=loggers`
  * A POST request will be made to Spring logging actuators
    * Running services should now begin logging at `DEBUG` level (note that this will not include past debug log content, only debug messages created from now onwards)